-Genetic conditions range from major orthopedic conditions such as Hip Dysplasia and Patellar Luxation, to Collapsing Trachea, Allergies, and even Cancer; breed-specific conditions can catch you and your bank account unawares.
+Genetic conditions range from major orthopedic conditions such as Hip Dysplasia and Patellar Luxation, to Collapsing Trachea, Allergies, and even Cancer.
+Breed-specific conditions can catch you and your bank account unaware.
 Pet insurance that covers these conditions can support you when it comes to treatment choices and your pet's health.

-See how other pet parents have been glad they chose Embrace Pet Insurance coverage to protect them from genetic and breed-specific conditions.
+See how other pet parents have been glad they chose Embrace Pet Insurance to protect their pets from genetic and breed-specific conditions.

 |$6,505 || Intervertebral Disc Disease |

 Dobie, a small mixed breed dog in Arizona, didn't let Intervertebral Disc Disease get him down.
 He returned to play after a successful and expensive surgery.